jameslevi/sprite/README.md

    }
 ]
 ```
-3. Paste the icons to be compiled to the path declared.
+3. Put all the icons in to the path specified.
 4. Run the command *"php sprite --generate"* in your terminal.
 5. Add the generated css file named "sprite.css" in the HEAD section of your HTML page.
 ```html